 On the north side of the park is a fine statue in bronze of William Earl Dodge (1805-83), businessman (a founder of Phelps, Dodge & Company, leaders in the copper trade) and philanthropist.
 John Quincy Adams Ward, an American, created the statue, which was dedicated in Herald Square, in 1885.
 In 1941, when Herald Square was renovated, the Dodge statue was moved to its present location.

-At the western gateway to the park is the pink granite Josephine Shaw Lowell Memorial Fountain, dedicated in 1912.
+At the western gateway to the park on the Fountain Terrace is the pink granite Josephine Shaw Lowell Memorial Fountain, dedicated in 1912.
 This was the city’s first public memorial dedicated to a woman.
-Lowell (1843-1905) was a social worker and founder of the Charity Organization Society.
+Lowell (1843-1905) was a social worker and progressive reform leader, best known for creating the New York Consumers League.
+She also founded several charitable organizations, including the New York Charity Organization, the Woman's Municipal League, and the Civil Service Reform Association of New York State.
 Charles Adams Platt designed the fountain.

 On the south side of the park is a bronze bust of Johann Wolfgang von Goethe (1749-1832), the great German writer.
 The German sculptor Karl Fischer created the bust in 1832, the year of Goethe’s death.
 The Goethe Club of New York purchased it in 1876 and donated it to the Metropolitan Museum of Art.
 The museum in turn donated it to Bryant Park in 1932, the centenary of the writer’s death.